theck01/offbrand_lib/README.txt

 OffBrand framework.
 All additional code should be added to the created source files in the appropriate locations, indicated by comments in the files.

+If additional constructors need be created copy the code provided in the default constructor and add code in the designated areas as needed.

 obj: